Reviewing Adial Pharmaceuticals Inc. (ADIL)'s and CASI Pharmaceuticals Inc. (NASDAQ:CASI)'s results | New Business Observer

 |-22.39%

-For the past year Adial Pharmaceuticals Inc. was more bearish than CASI Pharmaceuticals Inc.
+For the past year CASI Pharmaceuticals Inc. has weaker performance than Adial Pharmaceuticals Inc.

 Summary

-CASI Pharmaceuticals Inc. beats on 5 of the 6 factors Adial Pharmaceuticals Inc.
+CASI Pharmaceuticals Inc. beats Adial Pharmaceuticals Inc. on 8 of the 9 factors.

 Adial Pharmaceuticals, Inc., a clinical-stage biopharmaceutical company, focuses on the development of therapeutic agents for the treatment of alcohol use disorders in the United States.
 Its lead product is AD04, a selective serotonin-3 antagonist that has completed Phase IIb clinical trials for the treatment of nausea and emesis.
 The company was founded in 2010 and is based in Charlottesville, Virginia.